-The Act 60 Individual Resident Investor Tax Incentive (formerly Act 22) allows you to pay 0% on all capital gains incurred during any period you qualify as a bona fide resident of Puerto Rico.
+The Act 60 Investor Resident Individual Tax Incentive (formerly Act 22) allows you to pay 0% tax on all capital gains incurred during the time that you qualify as a bona fide resident of Puerto Rico.
+As you would expect, the key is that the 0% capital gains tax rate is only applicable to gains incurred while an individual is a bona fide resident of Puerto Rico.
 To qualify as a bona fide Puerto Rican resident, you must pass three tests—the presence test, the tax home test, and the closer connection test—to prove your intention to live in Puerto Rico long term.

 You Will Still Owe Federal Capital Gains Tax on Unrealized and Realized Gains on Your Securities Incurred Before Your Relocation to Puerto Rico